 Ping was the brave first graduate student to join what at the time was a two people lab (Andrea and Paul).
 His graduate work in the lab resulted in the identification of the miR-19 as a key Myc effector in lymphomagenesis (Mu, Han et al, Genes Dev 2009) and in prostate cancer (Han, Vidigal, Mu et al., Nat Genet 2015).

-Ping is now a postdoctoral fellow in Charles Sawyers lab, in the HOPP program at MSKCC.
+After graduating from our lab Ping did a brilliant postdoc with Charles Sawyers lab, in the HOPP program at MSKCC and he is now an Assistant Professor at the University of Texas, South Western, Dallas.
 His broad interests include understanding the mechanism of resistance to targeted therapy and developing novel therapeutic approaches to overcome it.
 One specific interest of his research is understanding how epigenetic regulation modulates the lineage plasticity of tumor cells and confers resistance.
-You can reach him at: firstname.lastname@example.org
+You can reach him at: email@example.com

 Evelyn began her scientific training while working in academic and industry laboratories dedicated to understanding cancer biology.
 Upon joining the Ventura lab, she went on to investigate the role of miR-17~92 in mammalian development.
 Her work led to the identification of the first known example of a germline mutation of a miRNA gene leading to a syndromic developmental defect in humans.
 Evelyn currently partners with a variety of pharmaceutical companies developing strategic medical communications for her clients.